sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/completions.md

   the selector was applied to the position *after* the just-typed character.

-- `auto_complete_triggers` expects a list of mappings that may specify a character that should trigger the auto completion window and/or a scope selector.
+- `auto_complete_triggers` expects a list of mappings that may specify `characters` that should trigger the auto-completion popup and/or a scope `selector`.
   If both are provided,
   both are required to match.

+  Additionally, a `rhs_empty` boolean may be provided that states whether the right-hand side of the caret must be empty or a whitespace character.
+  It defaults to `false`.

 Package authors may be interested in configuring triggers and/or the selector